sarjarapu/migrate-mongo-cluster/README.md

 - [ ] Move the gapWatcher out of the oplogMigrator
 - [x] Apply the oplogs in bulk operations
 - [ ] Use the readPreference on collection vs on client
+- [ ] How do you track the multi shard -> mongos and last known id (lastknownid should be / rs)
 - [ ] Add [backpressure](https://vlkan.com/blog/post/2016/07/20/rxjava-backpressure/) feature
 - [ ] [SyncOnSubscribe](https://www.littlerobots.nl/blog/Note-to-self-RxJava-SyncOnSubscribe/)
 - [ ] https://praveer09.github.io/technology/2016/02/29/rxjava-part-3-multithreading/